Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

   };
 ```

 The purpose of this function is update the newly chosen page number in state using `setCurrentPage(newPageNumber)`.
-However, you need to do a quick check before just in case the user has somehow managed to make a potentially faulty choice.
+However, do a quick check before just in case the user has somehow managed to make a potentially faulty choice.

 Check the new page number and if it’s less than ``0 (page 1 of the results is actually page `0` in the array because arrays are zero-indexed) or greater than or equal to the total number of pages, return from the method without doing anything to prevent errors in the UI from accessing pages that don’t exist.